Ordinary primes for some varieties with extra endomorphisms: Proof of Theorem

 \begin{remark} By \cite{Shi63} abelian fourfolds defined over a number field $k$ with multiplication by an imaginary quadratic field of signature $(2,2)$ exist.
 In fact, if $k$ has a real place, then as argued in \cite[Prop.
 3.4]{Gui12} any abelian fourfold defined over~$k$ with multiplication by an imaginary quadratic field must have signature $(2,2)$. \end{remark}

 \begin{remark} Let $\zeta_3$ denote a primitive cubic root of unity.
-A source of examples of abelian threefolds with imaginary multiplication by $\Q(\zeta_3)$ are the Jacobians of Picard curves defined over a number field~$k$ containing $\Q(\zeta_3)$.
+A source of examples of simple abelian threefolds with imaginary multiplication by $\Q(\zeta_3)$ are the Jacobians of Picard curves defined over a number field~$k$ containing $\Q(\zeta_3)$.
 These are curves $C$ of the form $y^3=f(x)$, where $f(x)$ is a separable polynomial in $k[x]$ of degree~4.
-By considering the action of $\Q(\zeta_3)$ on the basis of the regular differentials $dx/y,dx/y^2,xdx/y^2$ of $C$, one immediately finds that the signature is $(2,1)$.
+By considering the action of $\Q(\zeta_3)$ on the basis of the regular differentials $dx/y,dx/y^2,xdx/y^2$ of $C$, one immediately finds that the signature is $(2,1)$ (for a generic Picard curve, see \cite{AFP21} for the determination of the value of the density of ordinary primes).
 By replacing $f(x)$ by a separable degree 5 polynomial, we obtain examples of abelian fourfolds with imaginary multiplication by $\Q(\zeta_3)$.
 Note however that Theorem \ref{theorem: main3} does not apply in this case, as the signature is $(3,1)$. \end{remark}

-\subsection{A Tate module tensor decomposition.}
+\section{A Tate module tensor decomposition}

 Let $A$ be an abelian variety defined over~$k$ of dimension $g\geq 1$.
 Let $D$ be a simple algebra over $\Q$; denote by $K$ the center of $D$ and by~$t$ the Schur index of $D$.
 Suppose that $D$ is a subalgebra of $\End(A)\otimes \Q$ and let $E$ be a maximal subfield of $D$.
 Recall that $E$ has degree~$t$ over~$K$.
 Let~$\ell$ be a rational prime totally split in $E$, and let $\lambda$ be a prime of~$E$ above~$\ell$.
 As $D\otimes_K E_\lambda$ splits as $\M_t(E_\lambda)$, and acts on $V_\ell(A)\otimes_{K\otimes \Q_\ell} E_\lambda$ compatibly with $G_k$, we find a $G_k$-equivariant isomorphism